Basic Functions

 - The pattern for

-only needs to be contained within the string, and does not need to match the entire string. - To match the entire string, use the
+regexp_likeonly needs to be contained within the string, and does not need to match the entire string. - To match the entire string, use the

-signifies the "end of the string."- Regular expressions use the Java-defined regular syntax, but there are the following exceptions to be aware of:
+^and$anchors. ^signifies the "start of the string," and$signifies the "end of the string."- Regular expressions use the Java-defined regular syntax, but there are the following exceptions to be aware of:

 - Multiline mode